ibranac/ibranac/README.md

-### Hi there 👋I’m currently getting extensive training from Perscholas in the field of cyber security and I am CySA+ certified.
+### Hi there 👋I’m currently getting extensive training from Perscholas in the field of cyber security and am CySA+ certified.
 - 🌱 I’m currently working as a data analyst.
 - 👯 I’m looking to transition my career from data analysis to cuber security.